szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Damage upgraded from 4d10 to 6d8+6 (4-40 -> 12-54)
 - Chances of being knocked unconscious or stunned are now equal.
 There is a 33% chance of being stunned or put to sleep if the save is failed, both effects lasting for 2 rounds
 - Save vs. Breath at -1 to avoid both effects and take half damage
-- Magic resistance does not apply, because it is water
+- Magic Resistance does not apply, because it is conjured water
 - Casting speed decreased from 9 to 6
 - Optionally, it does not harm allies, though it can still harm neutral targets.
 On by default